A lot or a little?

 Math: addition, counting, shapes, subtraction

 - Genre: Educational

-- Pricing structure: Free to try, Paid, Free (Limited content available for free, premium membership offers more content, progress reports, and up to three user profiles.
-Parents can sign up for a free trial.)
+- Pricing structure: Free to try, Paid, Free (Limited content available for free, premium membership offers more content, progress reports, and up to three user profiles for $3.99/month.)

 For kids who love learning

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.